NithishRaja/TODO-list/LOG.md

 * wrote `/api/updateTodo` route at 1853
 * connected client sidde with `/api/updateTodo` route at 1855
 * refactored `/api/updateTodo` route using a middleware at 1858
+* wrote functionality to update Todo status in database at 1909
 *